19 Top-Rated Tourist Attractions & Things to Do in Bordeaux

 Address: Place des Martyrs de la Résistance, Bordeaux

-The square in front of the Saint-Michel Basilica is the location of a weekly fruit and vegetable market as well as a venue for Les Puces de Saint-Michel, a popular flea market that takes place every few months.
+Tourists will appreciate the colorful and cosmopolitan ambience of the Quartier Saint-Michel (neighborhood).
+The square in front of the Saint-Michel Basilica is the location of a traditional open-air market on Saturday mornings, as well as a venue for Les Puces de Saint-Michel, a popular flea market held Tuesdays, Thursdays, Fridays, and Sundays.

 Address: Place Meynard, Bordeaux

 Set in the pleasant Jardin de la Mairie public park, the Museum of Beaux-Arts occupies part of the Hôtel de Ville (Town Hall).
 The museum offers a wonderful insight into European art history, with a collection of art spanning the 15th to the 20th centuries.

 The permanent collection includes masterpieces by Titian, Veronese, Rubens, Van Dyck, Delacroix, Matisse, and Picasso, among others.
 Paintings are organized thematically, grouped by era and country, such as the Renaissance, 17th-century Dutch paintings, and 17th to 18th-century French paintings.

 The museum also presents temporary exhibitions on specific themes, such as British masterpieces from the Louvre Museum; landscape paintings from the 17th to 20th centuries; drawings by Goya that reveal a focus on physiognomy; and art on the subject of liberty, created during the Enlightenment and through the Romantic period.

 7. Musée d'Aquitaine